riadumitrescu/nuuko-v1/README.md

 - **Crimson Pro**: Elegant serif for headers and warmth

 ### Voice & Tone
-- "hi alex!" instead of "Welcome back, Alex"
+- "hi name!" instead of "Welcome back, Alex"
 - "tap to reflect" instead of "Start writing"
 - "no notes yet — today's a fresh page"
 - "your library" instead of "Recent entries"